clarknoah/ga-mern-project-backend/README.md

 ## Planning and Design
 #### App Plan
-   1. Design Twitter Like App
+   1. Design Twitter Like application
    2. Incorporate Jest for Unit Testing
-   3. Build Full CRUD (Create, Read, Update, Delete) capability with Interface
+   3. Build Full CRUD (Create, Read, Update, Delete) capability with interface
-   4. Seperate Backend and Frontend into different Github Repos
+   4. Seperate backend and frontend into different Github repos
-   5. Have two Non-User Models
+   5. Have two non-user models
    6. Use MongoDB as NOSQL database

 #### Back end Requirements